ccerv1/blog/essays/optimistic_democracy.md

-{
-  "title": "Imagining a Brighter Future for Democracy: Optimism, Innovation, and Intelligence", "date": "4/9/2023"
+### Imagining a Brighter Future for Democracy: Optimism, Innovation, and Intelligence

-}
----
+*April 9, 2023*

-_The following is an article written ~~entirely~~ by GPT-4 with only minimal editing, following a back-and-forth exchange about optimism, systems change, and the notion that our current democracy is the least worst form of governance ever invented._
+> The following is an article written ~~entirely~~ by GPT-4 with only minimal editing, following a back-and-forth exchange about optimism, systems change, and the notion that our current democracy is the least worst form of governance ever invented.

 ## Introduction